pyta-uoft/website/index.md

 ### E9998: Forbidden IO function {#E9998}

-We do not expect to see I/O functions(input, open and print) in your code in this course.
-If you are getting this error, please check your code carefully.
+We do not expect to see I/O functions (input, open and print) in your code in this course unless explicitly required.
+If you have used debugging print statements to do your work, make sure to remove them before submission.

 ~~~~ {include="E9998_forbidden_io_function"}
 ~~~~